MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 Microsoft Purview offers solutions for protecting and governing data across an organization's entire data estate.
 The integration between Purview and Fabric makes it possible to use some of Purview's capabilities to govern and monitor your Fabric data in the context of your organization's entire data estates.

 The data governance capabilities offered on Fabric via Purview's [live view](/purview/live-view) (preview) are described in the following sections.
+See also [Use Microsoft Purview to govern Microsoft Fabric](./microsoft-purview-fabric.md).

 #### Data curation